etet100/AstroCore-GCode-Sender/readme.md

 - `-l` or `--log-to-file` – Enables logging debug info to GPilot.log file.
 - `-t` or `--trim-log` – Clears GPilot.log file at startup (use with log-to-file).
 - `-c` or `--config-type <type>` – Selects config file format.
 Available types: `ini`, `json`, `xml`.
 Default: `ini`.
+- `-co` or `--console` - Opens G-Pilot with console window (for debugging purposes).
+Windows only.

 Examples:

-  G-Pilot.exe --log-to-file --trim-log --config-type json
+  G-Pilot.exe --log-to-file --trim-log --config-type json G-Pilot.exe --console

 You can combine options as needed.
 See main.cpp for details.